Motion to Approve

 As I have mentioned, these powers are very much for the benefit of businesses, residents and people who—like me—travel through Kent.
 They are being made under a variety of different Acts, which is why—I am sure noble Lords understand—one is draft affirmative, one is made affirmative and one is negative.
 They stem from different parts of our legislative scope and the different things we have available to us.
 They are a series of instruments and will not come into effect without Parliament’s approval, so the negative does not come into effect on its own.

 The noble Baroness, Lady Randerson, mentioned the SDOs and referred to three different sites.
-The SDOs are in place for Manston, which has been in place since January 2019; Ebbsfleet, which has been in place since September 2019 and will be used as an HMRC transit site; and Ashford, which has been in place since September 2019 and is an HMRC transit site and turnback site so that HGVs that arrival at Eurotunnel and are found to be not compliant will have somewhere they can go that will have facilities for them to try to get themselves compliant, so that they can be border-ready and can head across to the border.
+The SDOs are in place for Manston, which has been in place since January 2019; Ebbsfleet, which has been in place since September 2019 and will be used as an HMRC transit site; and Ashford, which has been in place since September 2019 and is an HMRC transit site and turnback site so that HGVs that arrive at Eurotunnel and are found to be not compliant will have somewhere they can go that will have facilities for them to try to get themselves compliant, so that they can be border-ready and can head across to the border.

 The noble Baroness, Lady Randerson, and the noble Lord, Lord Rosser, mentioned empty lorries.
 These will be treated the same as other lorries.
 I will be honest with noble Lords: we looked at whether we could treat empty lorries separately, but there are various issues around, for example, packaging.
 Some packaging, although it is empty, must have the relevant certification with it because obviously there is no way of making sure that that packaging is empty.
 Therefore things such as beer kegs need some customs documentation.
 An empty lorry that does not carry beer kegs will not need it.